Table Of Contents

 Get a Free Lawsuit Evaluation With Our Attorneys

-The Hernia Mesh Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in lawsuits.
+The Hernia Mesh Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in lawsuits.
 We are handling individual litigation nationwide and currently accepting new cases in all 50 states.

 Free Confidential Lawsuit Evaluation: If you or a loved one has been injured by hernia mesh products or other medical devices, you should contact a lawyer immediately for a free consultation.
 You may be entitled to financial compensation for lost wages and medical bills by filing a lawsuit against the manufacturer and our legal team can help.